Azure/vscode-azureterraform/README.md

 - `tf-azure` - Parent for Terraform-Azure related extension settings
 - `tf-azure.terminal` - Specifies terminal used to run Terraform commands.
 Valid settings are `cloudshell` or `integrated`
-- `tf-azure.files` - Indicates the files that should be synchronized to Azure cloudshell using the glob pattern string, for example `**/*.{tf,txt,yml,tfvars,rb}`
+- `tf-azure.files` - Indicates the files that should be synchronized to Azure CloudShell using the glob pattern string, for example `**/*.{tf,txt,yml,tfvars,rb}`
 - `tf-azure.test-container` - Indicates the container to use to run the tests, for example `microsoft/terraform-test`.
 Private registry is not supported at this time.
 - `tf-azure.aci-name` - Indicates the name of the Azure Container Instance to use for testing.
 For example: `terraformtesting`
 - `tf-azure.aci-ResGroup` - Indicates the name of the Resource Group to use for the ACI instance.
 For example: `TerrafornTestRG`